MySQL

 1000.0

-If the distribution factor is greater than this value, uneven chunking is used.
+If the distribution factor is greater than this value, uneven sharding is used.

 scan.incremental.close-idle-reader.enabled

-Specifies whether to close idle readers after the snapshot phase is complete.
+Specifies whether to close idle readers after the snapshot is complete.

 No